Guide to Cremation Costs in Toronto & the GTA, ON

 How long does it take for a cremation in Toronto?

-A mandatory wait period is 24-72 hours after death before cremation can proceed.
+A mandatory wait period of 24-72 hours after death must pass before cremation can proceed.
 Completing the legally required paperwork usually takes at least 24 hours.
-So, it is fair to say that it is usually 3-7 days for a cremation.
+So, it is fair to say that a cremation usually takes 3-7 days.
 (Longer if there are any issues with consent or issuing a death certificate)

-The deceased will be sheltered in refrigerated storage during this time.
+The deceased will be refrigerated during this time.
 A direct cremation service package generally includes refrigeration for 10-14 days.
-If the funeral home has to store the deceased for longer, there may be an additional daily fee for refrigeration.
+If the funeral home must store the deceased for longer than expected, there may be an additional daily refrigeration fee.

 The Cremation Process